dmh247365/javascript-detailed/Callbacks/readme.md

 ![frame3-0-svg](svg/Frame3-0.svg)

-1. - The `TOE` hits line 3 the `for statement`, and sets up a loop with three expressions (initial, conditional & increment). the `initial expression`  is set to 0 and the `condition expression` is true so we can move onto the next stage.
+1. - The `TOE` hits line 3 the `for statement`, and sets up a loop with three expressions (initial, conditional & increment). the `initial expression`  is set to 0 and the `conditional expression` is true so we can move onto the next stage.

 ### Frame 3-1